-Before making a formal application, the applicant may, on an anonymous and informal basis, approach the Chief-Prosecutor.
-Applicants that have or are in the process of filing an application for immunity with the European Commission may file summary applications with the Chief-Prosecutor.
+Applicants that have, or are in the process of filing an application for, immunity with the European Commission may file summary applications with the Chief Prosecutor.
 Summary applications can be filed without substantiating evidence.

-Following receipt of a leniency application, the Chief-Prosecutor or a Prosecutor selected by him will submit a report requesting a leniency decision to the Competition College.
+Following receipt of a leniency application, the Chief Prosecutor or a Prosecutor selected by him will submit a draft decision on the leniency application to the Competition College.
 The leniency applicant can file written observations regarding this request with the Competition College.
 If the Competition College agrees that all conditions are met it will grant provisional leniency to the applicant.
 In its final decision on the merits, the Competition College will grant full or partial leniency on condition that the applicant has continued to comply with the conditions for leniency.